Pure Storage prices IPO in line with expectations

 Two large high-profile companies eyeing a public listing next week, payment processing company First Data Corp and supermarket operator Albertsons Companies Inc (ABS.N), were watching Pure Storage’s pricing to get the latest gauge of the market.

 To be sure, Pure Storage’s investors hoped they would have done better by now.
-The company will be valued at around $2.7 billion in the IPO, yet it raised money last year from investors that included T. Rowe Price, Tiger Global Management and Index Ventures at a roughly $3 billion valuation.
+The company will be valued at a little over $3.1 billion in the IPO.
+It raised money last year from investors that included T. Rowe Price, Tiger Global Management and Index Ventures at a roughly $3 billion valuation.

 Pure Storage is a memory storage company that offers flash memory, rather than disk memory or a combination of flash and disk.
 Proponents of flash storage argue that the memory system is faster and less susceptible to mechanical failures.